manishjanky/ngx-pagination-bootstrap/README.md

 ## Installation

 * `npm install ngx-pagination-bootstrap`
-* include bootstrap scripts and styles in you `angular-cli.json`
+* include bootstrap scripts and styles in you `angular-cli.json` to be build of your build process

 ### For webpack and tsc builds/ angular-cli builds